brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 * EVA Foam

 # Brisbane Makerspace Stocked Materials
 We try to keep the following materials / consumables in stock for members to purchase.
-However, please check with us first if you really need something as we sometimes run out of stock.
-We recommend using these materials unless you have a special need, as they've been chosen to work well with our machine and have calibrated profiles to choose from.
+However, we sometimes run out of stock due to the volunteer nature of how we operate.
+It is generally recommended to source your own materials.

 ## 600 x 400mm sheets
 These sheets are approximately sized - please check each sheet if the exact size is critical for your intended use.